AsohLove/Terminal-To-Do-List-App/README.md

 # Terminal To-Do List Application

-This is command-line To-Do List application built using bash that can add tasks. delete a task and also list tasks in the file(**tasks.txt)**
+This is command-line To-Do List application built using bash that can add tasks. delete a task and also list tasks in a file(**tasks.txt)**

 ## Program Description
-The following are some functionalities of running this program;
+The following are some functionalities for running this program;

 **Add tasks to the file**

 ```bash
 "add")
         if ! grep -q "^$arg2" "$FILE"; then